tonytvo/blog-generator/content/blog/getting-to-yes/index.md

 "negotiators may not be talking to each other, or at least not in such a way as to be understood (given up, no longer attempting serious conversation)"

-"misunderstanding, even though you may be speaking directly and they may be hearing you, they may misinterpret what you say"
+misunderstanding, even though you may be speaking directly and they may be hearing you, they may misinterpret what you say

 # References
 https://www.beyondintractability.org/bksum/fisher-getting